-Supply staff and other visiting staff will be given the school's Staff and Visitors Handbook, which will be made available to them on their arrival
+Supply staff and other visiting staff will be given the school's Staff, Visitors and Volunteers Handbook.
+Every endeavour is made to ensure this is emailed prior to arrival on site.
+However, if this is not possible it will be made available to them on their arrival Safer recruitment

-Safer recruitment

-Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2019) and the school's Staff Recruitment procedures (available from Headteacher, Belinda Athey)
+Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2022) and the school's Staff Recruitment procedures which are carefully followed by our trained staff and governors at least one being on the staffing committee panel at any one time (available on Google drive -Governors Section)